rgaidot/faux/README.md

         view: true
       });

 That's right, Faux will issue two AJAX request to the server.
-When both have returned, your `parameters` will look like this:
+When both have returned, your `parameters` will look something like this:

     {
       id: '42',